alokkmukherji/HousePricePredictionCaseStudy/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-- The main objective of this analysis is to create a linear regression model to understand which independent variables/attributes (predictor) are mostly impacting outcome variable "cnt" (count of total rental bikes)
+- To create a regression model for the target variable named "SalePrice" based on collected data set and using regularisation technique in order to predict the actual value of the prospective properties accurately so that it can be decided whether it will be good to invest in those or not.
 - Steps followed for this analysis:
   1. Reading and cleaning the Data
      - Input dataset used for this analysis had 730 rows and 16 columns